opetchey/RREEBES/Meetings.md

 Thomas suggested having some common template for our reproductions posted on github.
 In particular it is important to introduce the paper properly and to explain why certain analyses were done.

+## 12.01.2016
+Minutes by Pablo

+## Attendance
+Mikael, Frank, Thomas, Pablo, David, Aurélie, Gian Marco

+## Progress update
+We discussed the planning for the  REEBES in 2016.
+Mikael and Frank let the people know about the ideas of the last meeting.
+We decided to start effectively the reproductions in the next week meeting (19.01), when Mikael will present the reproduction of the paper Ito and Dieckmann 2007.
+Aurélie, Alejandra and Pablo will present the Hooper et al (2012) paper in the next week or the next.